rtilky/AES_Accelerator_IoT_Camera_Demo/README.md

 2. HDL [AXIS_AES128](https://github.com/happyx94/AXIS_AES128)

-There are several essentail components with dependancy on one another.
+There are several essential components with dependency on one another.
 Please follow the following sections *in the listed order* to build the project.

 ---

 ## Section I: Create HDF and Generate Bitstream

-### Prequsites
+### Prerequisites

 - Have Vivado 2017.4 and git installed on your machine
 - Have the MiniZed board definition file (BDF) in <your-vivado-install_path>/data/boards (* This can be downloaded from Avnet website.
 Tutorials are also available there.